The Admin Committee is responsible for organising events directly related to the Club’s “in-house” activities.

 Sponsor a local student for the Rotary Youth Program of Enrichment (RYPEN) course – this 5 day course is held annually in October at Castle Head Field Studies Centre, near Grange-over-Sands, Cumbria.
 It targets 14-15 year old children who would benefit from challenging outdoor activities to develop team building skills.

 Sponsor a local disabled person to take part in a Calvert Trust course – this week long course is held annually in March at the Calvert Trust Centre, near Keswick, Cumbria and provides a challenging activity break for disabled adults.

-Host our 4th annual Carnforth Health and Fun Day at Carnforth High School on 6th July 2019 in conjunction with the Carnforth Carnival.
+Host with the Integrated Care in the Community team to sponsor our 4th annual Carnforth Health and Fun Day at Carnforth High School on 3rd July 2021, in conjunction with the Carnforth Carnival.

 Youth Service projects for students and youth can change the lives of those who participate.
 We support youth competitions, training and job development, provide mock interviews and encourage the development of skills.

-Sponsor our 3rd annual Junior School Choir Competition at Carnforth High School on 22nd November 2019.
+Sponsor our 4th annual Junior School Choir Competition at Carnforth High School in November 2020.

 Continue to play a prominent role with the annual 2021 RotaKids conference which was cancelled in 2020.

 Support our local High School in Carnforth and encourage pupils to take part in Rotary Young Chef, Public Speaking and Young Musician competitions.

 Help and support the Primary Schools Technology Challenge.